ghost1372/Documents/source/handycontrol/breaking_changes/index.md

 - All Violet and Default Styles Removed eg: ToggleButtonViolet, SplitButtonDefault
 - GithubTimeLine Removed
 - TabControl UsingWinUIStyle Property Removed
+- FORCE_ENABLE_ACRYLIC_BLUR Property Removed (BlurWindow now can be used in all windows 10 builds)

 ## 3.3.0 (HandyControls)
 - Legacy Dynamic Localization Removed and The newer version has been replaced with better features See [here](https://hosseini.ninja/handycontrol/persianToolkit/dynamicLanguage/)